lindattt/ainfo-project/source/sphinx.rst

 	extensions = []

 Extensions can be added to the build process, in order to customize almost any aspect of document processing.
 Extensions must be added as strings.
-Examples of built-in extensions provided by Sphinx are ``sphinx.ext.doctest``, which tests snippets in the documentation, or ``sphinx.ext.doctest``, which enables the creation of to-do lists.
+Examples of built-in extensions provided by Sphinx are ``sphinx.ext.doctest``, which tests snippets in the documentation, or ``sphinx.ext.todo``, which enables the creation of to-do lists.